khuyentran1401/production-ready-data-science-code/chapter2_dependency_management/02_version_ranges/README.md

 ## Key Points

-- Exact pinning prevents bug fixes (stuck on 1.5.3, miss 1.5.4)
+- Exact pinning prevents bug fixes (stuck on 1.5.3, miss 1.5.4 security patches)
-- Ranges allow safe updates while avoiding breaking changes
+- Ranges like `>=1.5.3,<1.6.0` automatically get patch/minor updates
+- Major version changes (1.x to 2.x) are blocked to prevent breaking changes

 ## How to Run